varun-kumar-sec/portswigger-labs-writeups/xss/README.md

 ## Apprentice Labs

-[x] Reflected XSS into HTML context with nothing encoded [ ] Reflected XSS into attribute with angle brackets HTML-encoded [ ] Stored XSS into HTML context with nothing encoded [ ] DOM XSS in document.write sink using source location.search [ ] DOM XSS in innerHTML sink using source location.search
+☑ Reflected XSS into HTML context with nothing encoded

+☑ Reflected XSS into attribute with angle brackets HTML-encoded

+☑ Stored XSS into HTML context with nothing encoded

+☑ DOM XSS in document.write sink using source location.search

+☑ DOM XSS in innerHTML sink using source location.search

 ---

 ## Practitioner Labs

-☑ Reflected XSS into JavaScript string with single quote and backslash escaped ☑ Reflected XSS into HTML context with most tags and attributes blocked ☑ Stored XSS into anchor href attribute with double quotes HTML-encoded ☑ Stored DOM XSS
+☑ Reflected XSS into JavaScript string with single quote and backslash escaped

+☑ Reflected XSS into HTML context with most tags and attributes blocked

+☑ Stored XSS into anchor href attribute with double quotes HTML-encoded

+☑ Stored DOM XSS

 ☑ DOM XSS using web messages

 ☑ Exploiting cross-site scripting to steal cookies

 ☑ Exploiting XSS to perform CSRF

 ☑ Reflected XSS protected by CSP, with CSP bypass

 ---